Jan-Paul-Kleijn/SimpleCS/README.md

 <h2>About</h2>
 SimpleCS is a lightweight Content System written in PHP and paired with a MySQL database.
 This multilingual system gives you the maximum amount of freedom for creating outrageous and extravagant websites.
 It features FCKeditor as content editor and produces a very efficient XHTML result.

-Included is an events calendar that sports various modes of display and a nice javascript featured gallery that is coupled with the FCKeditor plugin called *Artistry*.
-For uploading pictures and the like you can use the **Filemanager**.
-Comments can be added with the included comment system and can be turned on or off on each page.
-A simple website contact page is standard available after installation.
+Included is an events calendar that sports various modes of display and *a handy javascript enhanced gallery* that is coupled with the FCKeditor plugin called *Artistry*.
+For uploading pictures and the like, SimpleCS is equipped with *an easy to use Filemanager*.

+The blog pages and events can be expanded with comments which can be turned on or off on each page.
+A straightforward website contact page is standard available after installation.
+Further features include Clean URLs, RSS/Atom,

 <h2>Installation</h2>
 <p>Copy all to your web directory and run scs-install.php</p>

 <h2>Functions available</h2>
 <ul>
   <li>isHomepage()</li>